How I Build and Run This Website January 15, 2026

 Build on PR

-When I open a pull request, it builds the site and Docker image to verify nothing is broken.
-No deployment, just validation.
+On pull requests, it builds the site and Docker image to verify nothing is broken.

 on: